johnalison/obsidian-notes/Journal/14 December 2024 Saturday.md

 Up at 8:30

+With Kids..
+S to Starbucks to work

 Some [[Case Against Education]]

 # Hex moves
-- Open ledger live, unlock ledger, to to etherum app
+- Open ledger live, unlock ledger,  to etherum app
 - Could not end stake on main hex apps.
 - Used https://backuphex.com/
 - Ended stakes on both networks